hangle/Notecard/src/test/README.md

 For the user, it illustrates the potential of the Notecard <br />
 system.  </p>

+<p>The TEST directory holds the '.nc' and '.struct' files.
+The <br />
-<p>The TEST directory contains script to exercises every <br />
+'.struct' files contain script to exercises features of the <br />
-feature of the system.
-Its purpose is not a tutorial; <br />
+system.
+Its purpose is not a tutorial; rather, it is a means <br />
-rather, it is a means  to reveal or find errors and <br />
+to reveal or find errors and imitations in the script <br />
-limitations in the script :code.   </p>

-<p>It is expected that each script in the TEST directory <br />
-will grow to exercise every combination of script elements <br />
-in serarch of a failure, either leading to code correction <br />
-or a controlled exception in the script program.
-For <br />
-example, suppose a command begins with the letter 's' <br />
-(not a valid command tag), then the Script program will <br />
-print this invalid line and will indicate that the 's' is <br />
-an invalid command tag.
-Or, execution of the Notecard <br />
-program fails.
-In this case, the culprit may be the Script <br />
-program for not detecting the code that caused the <br />
+commands.
+The code of the '.struct' files has passed the <br />
-Notecard program to fail.   </p>
+edits and verfications of the 'script' program.
+However, <br />

-<p>The  focus of the TEST directory is to sresss the system. <br />
+the TEST files verify whether or not the commands are <br />
-The TEST directory also serves as a regression test.   </p>
+accurately operating.
+For example, the script:  </p>

+<pre><code>    g (1)=(1)
+    d Success
+    ge
+    d Failure
+</code></pre>

+<p>should print 'Success' and not 'Failure'.</p>

-<p>To date, the following TEST scripts are available:   </p>
+<p>To date, the following TEST script files are available:   </p>

 <pre><code>appearance.nc
     Example: